openframeworks/ofBook/chapters/image_processing_computer_vision/chapter.md

 ## Point Processing Operations on Images

-In this section, we consider image processing operations that are precursors to a wide range of further decision-making.
+In this section, we consider image processing operations that are precursors to a wide range of further analysis and decision-making.
 In particular, we will look at *point processing* operations, namely image arithmetic and thresholding.

 We begin with *image arithmetic*, a core part of the workflow of computer vision.
-These are the basic mathematical operations we all know—addition, subtraction, multiplication, and division—but applied to images.
+These are the basic mathematical operations we all know—addition, subtraction, multiplication, and division—but as they are applied to images.
 Developers use such operations constantly, and for a wide range of reasons.

 ### Image Arithmetic with Constants